mmuller88/mmblog/content/sst-nextjs-s3-picture-uploader/index.md

 } satisfies SSTConfig
 ```

 The `permissions: [bucket]` property gives the NextjsSite read and write access for the S3 bucket.
 With `bind: [bucket]` You can use SST node variables in your React code like `Bucket.public.bucketName`.
-Let's update the page.tsx for adding the upload button and S3 AWS SDK upload code:
+Let's update the page.tsx for adding the upload button and S3 AWS SDK upload code.
+You might need to run `npm run dev` so that the SST node variable `Bucket.public.bucketName` gets recognized.

 ```tsx
 import { Bucket } from "sst/node/bucket"